andyli/blog/content/posts/2008/2008-10-03_just-a-snapshot-of-my-life.md

 Slug: just-a-snapshot-of-my-life

 Now I'm setting in CCCU campus in Kowloon Bay.
-I just ate breakfast with Ca and she is now attending leature.
+I just ate breakfast with Ca and she is now attending lecture.

-Here the enrivroment for working is quite nice: with wind, plants, seeing the students walking below...
-Just a little bit annoying is the wifi, which I need to steal others to use...
-I have no idea why here is no CityU wifi for students...
+Here the environment for working is quite nice: with wind, plants, seeing the students walking below...
+Just a little bit annoying is the Wi-Fi, which I need to steal others to use...
+I have no idea why here is no CityU Wi-Fi for students...
 And no power too (Although my MacBook tells me that there are still 4 hours before it sleeps).

 Actually I'm tired now since I haven't sleep last night.
 Yup, I was